Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 San Diego, CA 92123

 This facility offers short-term residential therapy and treatment for medium to high-risk youth between the ages of 13 and 18.
 While not locked, residents are not free to leave.
-Instead, they are given additional privileges as they complete five treatment modules.
+Instead, they receive additional privileges upon completing five treatment modules.
 Those who violate the rules may be sent back to juvenile hall for five days.
 Residents typically stay for 10 to 12 weeks.

 Services available include individual counseling, drug and alcohol treatment, and esteem building.
 While there, girls can complete their schoolwork and receive sex education.

-GRF was included in a class action lawsuit against San Diego juvenile detention facilities, which included facilities like Kearny Mesa, Rancho Del Campo, and Camp Barrett.
-In the lawsuit, a girl identified as Jane LW Roe stated that she was abused by a guard starting at just 11 years old.
+GRF was named in a class action lawsuit against San Diego juvenile detention facilities, including Kearny Mesa, Rancho Del Campo, and Camp Barrett.
+In the civil lawsuit, a girl identified as Jane LW Roe stated that she was abused by a guard starting at just 11 years old.

 The man would take her to a stairwell and sexually assault her, or enter her room when she was sleeping and abuse her.
 Additionally, at least one man grabbed her by her hair and forced her to perform oral sex on him.

-Roe complained to the facility staff, who took no action and ignored her complaints.
+Roe reported the issue to facility staff, who took no action and ignored her concerns.
 Because of the abuse, she suffered from low self-esteem, mental health issues, depression, and anxiety.

-How Our Legal Team Can Help Victims of Girls’ Rehabilitation Facility
+How Can a Legal Team Help Victims of the Girls’ Rehabilitation Juvenile Detention Center?

-The Injury Lawyer Team supports survivors throughout the San Diego juvenile detention center sexual assault lawsuit process.
+The Injury Lawyer Team supports survivors throughout the California sexual assault lawsuit process.
 We have achieved settlements for over a million dollars, such as $1.16 million for a teen molested at a juvenile hall.
 We will help you gather evidence, file legal paperwork, and negotiate with the responsible institutions for a fair settlement.

 We can help you file claims against facilities such as: